Recognizing the Signs of Child Abuse and How to Protect Your Child

 If it is something that you do not talk about with your kids while they are young, they may think that it is just normal behaviour.

-Then later in life when they do learn about sex, they will be traumatized and may blame you for not informing them that such behaviour goes on.
+Then later in life when they do learn about relationships and intimacy, they will be traumatized and may blame you for not informing them that such behaviour goes on.

 The worse about all of this is, the majority of the time these predators are family, friends or neighbours.